Fabiola0103/Fabiola0103/README.md

 - 👋 Hi, I’m Fabiola :)
 - 👀 I’m interested in growing as a ux designer (and a job offer, if you want hehe)
 - 🌱 I’m currently learning how to build stuff with figma, html and css
-- 💞️ I’m looking to collaborate on ux design projects
+- 💞️ I’m looking to collaborate on ux/ui design projects
 - 📫 You can e-mail me at fabi.az.0103@gmail.com

 <!---